Towards Privacy-Aware Bayesian Networks: A Credal Approach: Experiments

 From the attacker's perspective, the \textit{optimal curve} would be L-shaped towards the top-left corner; in other words, the attack that achieves the maximum power value $\beta=1$ when the error level is set to its minimum value $\alpha=0$.
 From the privacy-preserving perspective, instead, a graphical model ensures complete privacy when its curve is L-shaped towards the bottom-right corner of the plot; in other words, a power $\beta=0$ for any Type I error $\alpha<1$ and a power $\beta=1$ only for $\alpha=1$.

-Our results demonstrate that CNs are not less private than BNs, as the green curves (representing CNs) are consistently below, or coincide with, the blue curves (representing BNs).
-This statement is further supported by the fact that the maximum power achieved with CNs does not intersect with the BN curves for all complexities above \numprint{146} and $\alpha>10^{-2}$.
-Still, CNs are more private than BNs in most experiments.
-The area between the blue and green curves indicates the privacy gained by exposing the CN instead of the BN.
-We observe that this area increases as the network grows in complexity.
-Moreover, the desired L-shaped behavior, from the privacy-preserving perspective, appears to be achieved in very complex networks.
-There is, in fact, a significant gap between the BN and CN curves in the scenario with $M=100$ nodes and $M\cdot E =400$ edges.
-For error levels of $\alpha=10^{-4},10^{-3}$, the attack power against the BN is approximately $\beta=0.6, 0.8$, respectively, whereas the power against the CNs is around $\beta=0, 0.1$, respectively.
+Our results demonstrate that CNs are not less private than BNs, as the CN curves are consistently below, or coincide with, the BN curves.
+This statement is further supported by the observation that the maximum power achieved with CNs does not intersect the BN curves at higher DAG complexities and lower errors.
+Hence, CNs are more private than BNs in most experiments.
+The area between each pair of BN-CN curves indicates the privacy gained by exposing the imprecise model instead of the precise one.
+We observe that this area does not necessarily increase with network complexity.
+However, it increases with the uncertainty injected into the CN, allowing us to modulate privacy by tuning the $S$ hyperparameter.

-The two considered CNs (those with $S=1$ and $S=1000$) exhibit similar behaviors, particularly at low complexities.
-However, we notice that choosing $S=1000$ has a positive impact on privacy, albeit to a small extent.
-This suggests that smaller credal sets, which lead to less uncertain inferences, can be utilized while preserving similar privacy levels as more uncertain models.
-In other words, by introducing a small amount of uncertainty into the CN, we can achieve precise inferences (indicating high model's utility) while maintaining poor attack power (indicating high privacy).
-Thus, one could see a CN learned through the local IDM with $S=1$ already as a reasonable balance between privacy and the model's utility.
+As noted above, choosing $S=1000$ does not yield privacy benefits relative to $S=100$, albeit to a small extent in more complex graphs.
+This suggests that the privacy gained in CNs may be upper-bounded, or, more generally, dependent on both the sample size and the model complexity.
+Nevertheless, the benefits from even smaller $S$ are visible.
+As a consequence, by introducing a small amount of uncertainty into the CN, we can still achieve precise inferences (indicating high model's utility) while ensuring poorer attack power (indicating high privacy).
+Thus, one could regard a CN learned via the local IDM with $S=1$ or $S=10$ as already a reasonable balance between privacy and the model's utility, although further research is warranted.

-Interestingly, for any value of the Type I error $\alpha$, the power $\beta$ of the attack against a CN appears consistent across all complexities: the power curve seems to share the same convex function across experiments, which is slightly elevated only for very complex networks.
-In contrast, the BN curves adhere to the theoretical estimate as expected, indicating that the model's complexity has a minimal impact on privacy in CNs.
+Finally, we observe the BN curves adhere to the theoretical estimate in most experiments; however, this estimate might not be considered as \textit{upper bound} to the loss of information in BNs, as hinted in Murakonda et al. \cite{Murakonda_2021}.